Dave-team/Knowledge-base/Self awareness.md

 - When I see people, I judge: e.g. fat/skinny
 - When someone does something I don't really agree with, I judge: this is good/this is bad.
 And often I then portray that to myself and put a value judgement on it.
 - Why do I judge others?
 I judge because I think black and white.
 I have a fixed path in my mind of what everyone should be like so when someone is different, I consider that bad.
+- I judge everything.
+This is good, this is bad.
+I shouldn’t think this, I should think this.
+I shouldn’t watch a series at night but an educational youtube video.

 ### Relationship findings
 - I fear being rejected - particularly feeling as if I'm not good enough which hits my self esteem.
 If I am confident enough, I don't care when one person rejects me - there are many others who are happy to be with me.
 And even if not, I am happy with my independent life.
 The goal here is to be outcome independent